 US, China court Solomon Islands after defence deal

-Honiara (AFP) – US and Chinese diplomats fought for the affections of the Solomon Islands on Friday after the small island state shocked its American allies by signing a defence pact with Beijing.
+Honiara (AFP) – US and Chinese diplomats fought for the affections of the Solomon Islands on Friday after the small island state shocked its Western allies by signing a defence pact with Beijing.

-The Pacific state's traditional allies the United States and Australia are deeply suspicious of the deal, fearing it may give China a military foothold in the South Pacific.
+The United States and Australia -- the Pacific nation's traditional allies -- are deeply suspicious of the deal, fearing it may give China a military foothold in the South Pacific.

 A White House delegation landed at the airport in the capital Honiara and was ferried into town in a white minibus, said an AFP correspondent at the scene, ahead of planned meetings with the government.